Marcu Cercel: Orphan "princelet"

 This period of his life ended later in 1585.
 The allegations surrounding Petru Cercel's amorous life and encouragement of apostasy produced a fatwa, and played a significant part in Sultan Murad III decision to shun his vassal.
 All known sons became outcast claimants following their father's removal.
 Petru Sr fled into the Principality of Transylvania, but was imprisoned there by Ottoman loyalists, and moved to the fortress of Huszth.
 Sivori notes that Marcu and Jonas followed their father, who obtained clemency for them.
 They subsequently joined the retinue of Ferenc II, the Count Kendi, who regarded them as "his own sons" and granted them domicile in Dátos (Dătășeni).
 Also according to Sivori, Marcu's brother Radu Petru was living in Istanbul as a protege of the French ambassadors.
 It is also certain that Stanca went on to remarry Aaron the Tyrant, who became Prince of Moldavia in 1591.

 Pope Sixtus V obtained Prince Petru's release, allowing him to seek asylum in the Polish–Lithuanian Commonwealth.
 He also bribed the Ottoman authorities and arranged for his sons to still be recognized as valid candidates for the Wallachian throne.
 He then offered Jonas and Marcu as hostages to Poland, but escaped from prison as this offer was still being assessed.
-Still living at Dátos, Marcu received a multilingual education, being taught to read and write in New Latin, Hungarian, and German.
+Still living at Dátos, Marcu received a multilingual education, being taught to read and write in Neo-Latin, Hungarian, and German.
 From March 1590, when Petru Cercel was killed at sea by the Ottomans, Marcu became his theoretical successor.
 Those years witnessed his uncle Michael the Brave's ascent through the ranks of Wallachian boyardom, and, in late 1593, his seizure of the Wallachian throne.
 In 1597, following Prince Aaron's death, Marcu and his (step)mother Stanca were reunited.
 They returned to Wallachia, possibly alongside Jonas, and were received at Michael's court.
 Spontone claims that Michael virtually adopted Marcu and intended to make him his son-in-law.
 By 1598, however, Cercel had promised to marry Gerolama, an Ottoman slave girl and niece of Agha Ömer, the influential eunuch.